Software & Applications

 BMW

 Another great example of how Flutter responds to the needs of even the largest businesses is the BMW mobile application.
 The brand initially focused only on the iOS app, which had to be adapted to the regulations of 48 different countries.
 Maintaining such a project was a challenge.
-What’s more, the Android market has grown so much that focusing only on iOS would be a mistake.

 Then the BMW team decided to focus on Flutter cross-platform development.
 Today, they work on a single source code and have the ability to regularly update and make changes in every location and device on iOS and Android.